glamorous-chi/youTube-site/README.md

 ## Welcome! 👋
+Thank you for checking out my Repository

 ## Project Description

-This project is a YouTube Home page built using just HTML, and CSS for the styling.
+This project is a YouTube Home page built using just HTML, and CSS for the styling following a tutorial by SupersimpleDev on YouTube [Supersimpledev](https://www.youtube.com/watch?v=G3e-cpL7ofc&t=8373s).

-## CSS Properties used In this project
-The CSS properties used to achieve some styles in this project include:

-- Grid: This was used to achieve the grid layout in this project
-- Hover: This was used for the tooltips in the header an din the channel pictures
-- Transition: This was used to achieve smooth hovering and box-shadow
+## Built with
+- Semantic HTML5 markup
+- CSS custom properties
+- Flexbox
+- CSS Grid